F1rst-Unicorn/tiny-auth/doc/store.md

 Notes:

-1. Authorization codes issued for the authorization code flow and the authentication rate limit enforcer are invalidated on restart.
+1. Authorization codes issued for the authorization code flow and the authentication rate limit enforcer are invalidated on restart and not shared by different instances.
+2. To change it, the passwords can be hashed via the Web UI.
+The hashed password must be sent to an administrator off-band.
+Configuration files are not written by tiny-auth.
+3. Passwords are not updated in LDAP.
+4. Only search bind mode.

 ## LDAP

-Authentication can be delegated to LDAP to verify user passwords.
-There are two
-modes: simple bind and search-bind.
+There are two modes: simple bind and search-bind.

 ### General Settings